2021 Jun 24-Sep CDT SOBO

 Results

 Averaged ~30 mpd and enjoyed it; Montana and Idaho flew by, Wyoming started out great but I hated it by the end, Colorado really threw me for a loop and broke my rhythm; loved the state but had non-stop trouble there.
 Great peaches though.
 Injured my knee peakbagging Mt.
 Massive near Leadville, managed to hobble as far as Pagosa Springs and had to call it; a hard decision.
 Happy I made it through the San Juans, the first full day west of Lake City on the CT was one of the best days on trail.
 I will definitely finish the remaining section (NM and change) at some point.
 My most memorable CDT experiences were almost always when I went off the trail proper on alts, shortcuts, road walks, fire closure workarounds, peakbagging, etc. The CDT has taught me that the trail isn't as important as the journey.
 I'm satisfied with all my major decisions re: the CDT -- timing-wise, gear-wise, going SOBO and going fast is definitely the way to go -- but ultimately I liked the PCT and AZT more.
-Going forward on my next trip I would like to go faster, lower volume and cheaper.
+Going forward on my next trip I would like to go faster, lower volume and even cheaper.

 Gear worked out well, no major fuckups.
 Base layer+wind shell were enough 99% of the time, enjoyed sleeping in just the bivy with no tarp 95% of the nights before Colorado (Gatewood Cape zipped up makes a great pillow), Prolite was fast to inflate, very comfy and didn't pop, quilt was great but too hot a number of times.
 Burn was comfortable and durable: only damage was 3 small holes in the mesh from endless blowdowns in the southern Winds -- though it rode a bit lower than I would have liked.
 Cook kit worked well; I ended up enjoying alcohol more than esbit which was a pain to light, blow out and clean up.
 550ml was just enough for ramen+peanut butter+olive oil, I wouldn't go smaller.
 Often I wished I had cold soaked just for efficiency, it was nice to stop sometimes but I didn't always want to have to stop to eat... then again, hot coffee in the morning was a nice luxury.
 Didn't really need the snow gear in Glacier but it was reasonable to bring, wouldn't do so again unless I started earlier or the snow was higher.
 50cm axe simplified shipping as it fit in the stock USPS box, East Glacier postmaster mentioned it.
 Gatewood Cape was just ok as rain gear, it was kind of fiddly to walk in and I didn't like it as much as a rain jacket, but for me rain jackets are impossible to avoid sweating excessively in.
 MVP rain layer was definitely umbrella, which worked better than expected for rain (and hail) as long as the wind wasn't too strong.
 Could have survived without the gloves, but they were nice to have in Yellowstone which had very chilly mornings.
 Puffy was used 5-6 times total, mostly in town, could've been a light fleece instead.
 NU25 worked great but could've been a tiny rechargeable flashlight with a clip for my visor.
 Sawyer Squeeze was fine but I used it less and less as I went, after it froze I tossed it and didn't replace it.
 1 oz hand sani was overkill, I never came close to using it up.
 13L dry bag for food was overkill and enabled me to carry too much food, will downsize to ~10L draw cord sack instead.
 My DCF stuff sacks are fraying badly, I will replace them with Ziploc or silnylon bags.
 The dual shoulder pockets were great, I would like a pack with integrated shoulder strap pockets as they were incredibly useful; I'd like to start carrying some water up front to redistribute some weight.
 Paper maps were a waste of time; I legitimately tried to use them for navigation on 2 occasions where my digital maps fell short but they never helped -- I ended up using best guesses and that worked out, would not bring paper again.